Bachelor of Arts in Global Studies

 Learn more about Wayne State University's B.A. in Global Studies

-Begin your journey of intellectual exploration and cross-cultural insight by enrolling as a global studies major at Wayne State University!
+Begin your intellectual exploration and cross-cultural insight journey by enrolling as a global studies major at Wayne State University!
 With a rich tapestry of immersive language courses, exhilarating study abroad experiences and specialized focus areas, become a trailblazer that unravels and solves complex global challenges across our planet.

 This tool provides a broad overview of how major selection can lead to careers and is provided without any implied promise of employment.
 Some careers will require further education, skills, or competencies.
 Actual salaries may vary significantly between similar employers and could change by graduation, as could employment opportunities and job titles.